 The church is situated in the centre of the city, in the borough of Storhaug between Breiavatnet in the south, the square with Vågen in the northwest, the cathedral square in the north, and Kongsgård in the southwest.
 The church is part of the "Stavanger domkirke" parish in the Stavanger arch-deanery in the Diocese of Stavanger.
 Bishop Reinald, who may have come from Winchester, is said to have started construction of the cathedral around 1100.
 It was finished around 1150: the city of Stavanger counts 1125 as its year of foundation.
 Stavanger was ravaged by fire in 1272, and the cathedral suffered heavy damage.
 It was rebuilt under Bishop Arne (1276–1303) at which time the Romanesque cathedral was enlarged in the Gothic style.
 The cathedral will host a new video sculpture by Emilija Škarnulytė.

-The fishing pier is a quay area located at Verksgata in Stavanger.
-The fishing pier was formerly called New Fish market, a name that was used in the 1880s.
+The fishing pier is a quay area located on Versgata street in Stavanger.
+The fishing pier was formerly called New Fish market, a name that was used until the 1880s.
 In the 1890s, the municipality of Stavanger bought the former shipyard area of Peder Valentin Rosenkilde and established quays and a small boat harbor here.
-The yard was established in 1840, and up to 1875 14 ships were built.
+The yard was established in 1840, and by 187514 ships had been built.
 The yard had two large sea houses.
 Previously, Fiskepiren was a square for all kinds of fishing trade.
 In 1889, a municipal slaughterhouse was built at Fiskepiren, which was in use until 1900.
 Then a new slaughterhouse was built at Kjeringholmen.
 The old building was demolished in 1913 when the new fishing pier was to be built.

-In 1913, the pier was built into a larger pier which became the receiving point for raw materials for the canning industry.
-From here, the catch was transported to the small canning factories that were not near the sea.
-During the seasons there was a sizzling activity when the fishing boats came with their hulls full of sprat.
+In 1913, a larger pier was built which became the receiving point for raw materials for the canning industry.
+From here, the catch was transported to the small canning factories inland.
+During the fishing season, there was sizzling activity when the boats came with their hulls full of sprat.
 During World War II, the fishing pier was used as a seaplane port by the Germans.
 The area was blocked and strictly guarded.
 The harbor was in use until 1971, when the outer pier was built.
-Then a new ferry terminal for the ferries to the Tau and Finnøy – Nedstrand connection was established.
-The terminal received three modern ferry terminals, parking and parking spaces for cars and waiting rooms for passengers.
+Then a new ferry terminal for ferries running the Tau and Finnøy to Nedstrand was established.
+The terminal received three modern ferry terminals, parking spaces for cars and waiting rooms for passengers.